 Click the Enable button next to Cluster and Jobs Access Control.

 Click Confirm to confirm the change.

-You must be an administrator or have Is Owner permission.
+You must have Can Manage or Is Owner permission.

 Go to the details page for a job.